 There are many methods of blending colored pencil, but they can be classified in three basic ways.

-Over the course of the years, I’ve touched on each of these methods in various demonstrations and tutorials, including a few tutorials dedicated to nothing but blending colored pencil.
+Over the course of the years, I’ve touched on each of these methods in various demonstrations and tutorials.
+I dedicated a few tutorials to nothing but blending colored pencil.

 Because this is such an important topic—and one of the most frequently searched topics among all of you—I’d like to share basic information on blending methods in a single post.